A Characterization of Universally Optimal Queueing Regimes: Universally Optimal Regimes

+In this regime, the pair $(\njobs,\maxnjobs)$ is maximal if and only if $\njobs=\maxnjobs$: If $\njobs<\maxnjobs$, the state is reachable from $(\maxnjobs,\maxnjobs)$ by $\maxnjobs-\njobs$ services of non-last customers; if $\njobs=\maxnjobs$, it cannot be reached from a larger state without serving the last customer, because the second coordinate records the maximum since the last idle period.
+Hence, the regime in \cref{ex:either-1-or-n+1} is universally optimal because it satisfies the conditions of \cref{th:thetheorem}.

+Several deterministic or stochastic variations of this regime can be constructed.
+For instance, consider a regime with the same state as the one in \cref{ex:either-1-or-n+1}, where a newly arriving customer is placed at random in any position smaller than $\njobs+1$, when $\njobs<\maxnjobs$, and at random in any position (including $\njobs+1$), when $\njobs=\maxnjobs$.
+This regime is also universally optimal.

-We now use \cref{th:thetheorem} to give an example of a new universally optimal regime.
-Under this regime, a customer who enters the queue receives a score equal to the number of customers who were in the queue before this customer entered.
+Under the regime described in the next example, a customer who enters the system receives a score equal to the number of customers who were in the system before this customer entered.
 Customers in the system receive priority based on their score, with lower score customers being served first.